jmfranck/acert.github.io/VirtualBox/Downloads.md

 # {{ page.title }}

 ##Some notes as of 3 PM Saturday:
+(If it's your first visit, see below first.
+This section answers questions and gives updates for people who are having any issues with the download.)

 - The shell script was modified + broken this morning, but should now be fixed for Windows, and may or may not work for Mac.
     - 3PM: made some small updates to script, possibly fixed some issues.
 If you have problems, first try to re-download.